RP6502-OS

 FatFs documentation — many of the filesystem functions below are thin wrappers around FatFs.

-The OS is built around FAT filesystems, the de facto standard for unsecured USB storage devices.
-POSIX filesystems are not fully compatible with FAT but there is a solid intersection of basic IO that is 100% compatible.
-You will see some familiar POSIX functions like open() and others like f_stat() which are similar to the POSIX function but tailored to FAT.
-Should it ever become necessary to have a POSIX stat(), it can be implemented in the C standard library or in an application by translating f_stat() data.
+The OS is built around FAT filesystems, the de facto standard for unsecured USB storage.
+POSIX filesystems aren’t fully compatible with FAT, but there’s a solid core of basic I/O where the two agree completely.
+So you’ll find familiar POSIX functions like open() alongside others like f_stat() — close to their POSIX cousins, but tailored to FAT.
+If a true POSIX stat() is ever needed, it can be built in the C standard library or in an application by translating f_stat() data.

 ZXSTACK